WHAT IS THE HISTORY OF MICROFLUIDICS?

 2. Microfluidics, an attractive technology for several fields

-These basic properties give rise to advantages that have made microfluidic technology attractive for biology, diagnostics, chemical synthesis in both industry and academia.
+These basic properties give rise to advantages that have made microfluidic technology attractive for biology, diagnostics and chemical synthesis in both industry and academia.

 What is the history of microfluidics?